palaa159/Docs/Tutorials/024-EMG-Setup.md

 <insert image>
 Each circle and box represents a channel.
 The circle and box fill up as the intensity of the signal on that channel increases.

-Look at the <media> above to see how this widget behaves when flexing and relaxing your muscle, and see the widget guide for more information.
+Look at the <media> gif above to see how this widget behaves when flexing and relaxing your muscle, and see the [GUI widget guide](https://docs.openbci.com/OpenBCI%20Software/02_GUI_Widget_Guide) for more information.